How to Remove Stains from White Granite Surfaces

 Method:

-1. Make a Paste: Mix equal parts of baking soda and water to form a thick paste.
+1. Make a Paste: Moreover, Mix equal parts of baking soda and water to form a thick paste.

 2.Removing Coffee and Tea Stains